The Path of Destiny

 Snowcrystal realized that he had a point, and that she couldn't blindly trust any pokémon who seemed helpful.
 Yet Scytheclaw was a different story.
 He had a Forbidden Attack, if a strange one, and that made him a part of everything they were searching for.
 Still, Blazefang's words had unsettled her, and she decided to put it out of her mind for the time being.

 It wasn't long before Justin and Katie returned, and Katie only hesitantly decided to come with them, curious to know what the mightyena would say, but still not liking the idea of sneaking into the library.
 She had her azumarill by her side, Justin had Spark, and Damian had Arien.
-The only other pokémon who came with them were Rosie and Snowcrystal, Rosie only coming because she wanted to see Nightcloud again.
+The only other pokémon who were coming with them were Rosie and Snowcrystal, Rosie only coming because she wanted to see Eve again.

-The library was almost ready to close as they walked through the doors, heading to the massive circular room where they knew Nightcloud was waiting.
-As they'd hoped, there were only a few people or pokémon around.
-They quickly made their way to the massive room they had spent so much time in over the weeks, and as they'd expected, the mightyena was waiting for them in the center of the room, sprawled out on one of the chairs.
+The library was almost ready to close as they walked through the doors, heading to the massive circular room where they knew Eve was waiting.
+As they'd hoped, there were only a few people and pokémon around.
+They quickly made their way to the massive room they had spent so much time in over the past several weeks, and as they'd expected, the mightyena was waiting for them in the center of the room, sprawled out on one of the chairs.

 "Good," she stated as they arrived, leaping down from the chair and running over to them.
 "You're here."

-"Nightcloud!"
-Rosie cried, running ahead of the others to meet up with the mightyena, whose eyes widened in shock as she recognized her.
+"Eve!"
+Rosie cried, racing ahead of the others to meet up with the mightyena, whose eyes lit up with joy.

 Snowcrystal watched the two as they excitedly exchanged words and ran circles around a group of chairs, talking rapidly back and forth as they play-fought each other, just as if they had been friends for far longer than Rosie had described.
 Beside her, Arien folded his arms impatiently, while the trainers and Spark all watched with much happier expressions.

-"So, where are the books hidden, Nightcloud?"
+"So, where are the books hidden, Eve?"
 Rosie asked as the two walked back toward the main group.

 "Shh…not so loud," she replied.
 "There are still pokémon here.
 Look, let's go in one of the hallways.
 It'll be quieter.
 I only told you to come here because it would be easy for you to find me."